 To determine line 5, you must first figure the amount to withhold for each nonresident shareholder.
-See the instructions for line 53 of Schedule KS on page 17.
+See the instructions for line 50 of Schedule KS on pages 16 and 17.

-Add the withholding required for all nonresident shareholders (the total of lines 53 from all Schedules KS), and enter the result on line 5 of Form M8.
+Add the withholding required for all nonresident shareholders (the total of lines 50 from all Schedules KS), and enter the result on line 5 of Form M8.